Enhancing CX with edge computing | Robert Linsdell | Engati CX

 One of the main advantages is speed because it it's pretty much instant.

 But if you actually open up an application on your phone, there is no delay.
 It just comes up and then and you're working with it.
-That's really as the same as with the edge computing.
+That's really the same with the edge computing.

 If there's something that you need to do and you need to decide very, very quickly, something that may be interacting with you, you can't have any delay.